dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

     ```
     grep -r master . | grep -v "^\./\(\.git\|eng/common\)"
     ```
 - There also might be references **to your repo from other repos**.
 You don't have to worry about these much as GitHub will redirect all links automatically (see [FAQ / What happens to links to files in my repo](#what-happens-to-links-to-files-in-my-repo)).
-Ideally take care of those at the end of this guide.
+Ideally take care of those at the end of this guide

 ## 7. Use a `darc` script to migrate channels and subscriptions
 ![Maestro enabled](images/maestro-enabled.png)